Porsche Panamera Sport Turismo hybrid interior & comfort

-The seats are a doddle to get comfortable in, however the only way to get adjustable lumbar support for the driver’s seat is to spend £1,400 on more advanced electric adjustment and memory package.
-Still, at least you get most of the basic equipment you’d want as standard, including heated seats, automatic wipers, LED lights, climate control and non-adaptive cruise control.
+The seats are a doddle to get comfortable in and you can pay extra for even more adjustment than standard.
+Still, at least you get most of the basic equipment you’d want as standard, including heated seats, automatic wipers, LED lights and two-zone climate control.

 Porsche Panamera Sport Turismo hybrid dashboard

 The Panamera 4S E-Hybrid’s dashboard is dominated by the huge, landscape-orientated touchscreen that you can read about in more detail below.
 Suffice to say it’s a great, glossy, hi-tech portal into the car’s soul and all that resides there, and you’ll enjoy using it as much as you’ll enjoy the tactile mix of materials, and the way the car’s raised central spine gives each front occupant a sense of their own separate environment.

 Touch-sensitive buttons line the top of that raised tunnel, operating the variable dynamics and climate-control systems, as well as offering shortcut buttons and a rotary controller for the screen.
 They click as you press them, so it’s easy to know when you’ve activated a function, and they look brilliant, but are rather prone to fingerprints.

 You also get the Sport Chrono pack as standard.
 This is Porsche marketing-speak for a launch-control function (wickedly fun and alarmingly easy to activate) and the funky circular analogue clock on top of the raised dashboard, which can also serve as a stopwatch and lap-timer.